ltw-webdev-4/curriculum/svg-smiley-face.md

 title: "SVG smiley face"
 desc: "Hand write SVG code to create an interactive smiley face."

+markbot_notes: |
+  *Ignore the “there are no headings in this document…” error message—but fix everything else.*

 extra_tutorials:
   - title: "Advanced SVG"
     url: advanced-svg